HBClab/NiBetaSeries/docs/betaseries.rst

 there is an individual regressor for every event in the experiment.
-For example, if your experiment has 40 events, each with a cue, delay, and probe event, the model will have a total of 120 regressors, fitting a beta (a.k.a. parameter) estimate for each event.
+For example, if your experiment has 40 events, each with a cue, delay, and probe event, the model will have a total of 120 regressors, fitting a beta (a.k.a. parameter) estimate for each event. maybe another sentence to explain what the beta represents? (an estimate of the BOLD response for that event?)
-Once you calculate a beta estimate for each event of a given event type (e.g. cue), at the end you will have four dimensional dataset where each volume represents the beta estimates for a particular event, and each voxel represents a specific beta estimate.
+Once you calculate a beta estimate for each event of a given event type (e.g. cue), at the end you will have a four dimensional dataset where each volume represents the beta estimates for each particular event, and each voxel of the brain is represented by a specific beta estimate for each event.

 Having one regressor per event in a single model is known as least squares all.
 This method, however, has limitations in the context of fast event related